mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 But anyway, even though this person stands right in the middle of eight winds, he keeps standing alone, unmoved.
 That is this old man, Seppo Zen Master (Hsueh Feng).
 So finally, he says, “I am pretty busy.”

 The monk Sheng said, “The teacher of 1500 people, and you don’t even know what to say!”
 Because Seppo Zen Master was a pretty famous teacher at that time.
 The monk Sheng gives a kind of meanness, he deals with Seppo Zen Master very meanly.
-But Seppo Zen Master didn’t say anything [about that]; he said, “My temple affairs are pretty busy,” so he left.
+But Seppo Zen Master didn’t say anything [about that]; he said, “My temple affairs are pretty busy.”
+So he left.
 He didn’t fight with him.
 Very naturally, very smoothly, he “parried,” [...] saying, “I am pretty busy with taking care of my temple affairs.”
-It’s pretty difficult to say [that], because if people bark at you, very naturally, immediately, you want to bark back.
+It’s pretty difficult to say [that], because if people bark at you, very naturally, immediately, you want to bark back!
 That’s very common.
 But he didn’t.
 He just said [that] and left.

 So, the two practices: if you [only] practice one, so-called *seeking for the truth* – always developing your life, going up, always trying to go up – you can get a certain stage, and you can be successful in doing something.
 But there is no depth of human life.
 There is nothing fascinating; no spirit, no personality which people are impressed by.
 So, very naturally, we are seeking for the truth, but simultaneously we have to practice it in everyday life.
 [We have to think about] how you put it into everyday practice.